Robust Parametric Estimation of Avian Cranial Morphology: Materials and Methods

 \subsection{Robust and Iterative Sphere Fitting}

-To quantify the geometry of the orbital socket, we develop a robust and iterative sphere fitting algorithm (Fig.~\ref{fig:overview}(e)).
+To quantify the functional envelope of the orbit while rejecting surface noise, we develop a robust and iterative sphere fitting algorithm (Fig.~\ref{fig:overview}(e)).
 Specifically, the fitting procedure is formulated as an optimization problem that seeks to minimize a loss function, defined as the sum of squared Euclidean distances from each point to the surface of a candidate sphere.
-To enhance the robustness and accuracy of the fit, an iterative scheme is developed.
-Within each iteration, a sphere is fitted to the current point set, followed by the identification and removal of outlier points, which are defined as points whose distance from the sphere's surface exceeds a predetermined threshold based on the standard deviation of the distances (see Fig.~\ref{fig:orbit_fitting}(c)).
-This process of iterative outlier removal ensures that the final sphere parameters provide a more precise and representative geometric model of the feature.
-The mathematical formulation for this process is as follows.
+To enhance the robustness of the fit, an iterative scheme is developed.

+As an outline of the iterative scheme, we start with the automatic identification of the orbit region as described in the previous section.
+Then, we solve an optimization problem to fit a sphere to the current set of candidate points of the orbit region.
+We then use the distance of each candidate point from the fitted sphere to identify outlier points.
+By removing the outlier points, we obtain a refined set of candidate points representing the orbit region, from which we can repeat the above-mentioned sphere fitting procedure.
+This iterative outlier-removal process ensures that the final sphere parameters yield a more precise and representative geometric model of the feature.
+The detailed mathematical formulation and computational procedure for this iterative process are explained as follows.

 Let $P = \{p_1, p_2, \dots, p_n\}$, where each point $p_i = (x_i, y_i, z_i)$ is a vector in $\mathbb{R}^3$.
 A sphere is defined by its center $C = (c_x, c_y, c_z)$ and its radius $r$.
 The objective is to find the parameters $(C, r)$ that best fit the points in $P$ (see Fig.~\ref{fig:orbit_fitting}(d)).
 The distance of a point $p_i$ from the center $C$ is given by the Euclidean norm: